 - Firstly, for scoring good marks in the mathematics optional you need to put a lot of hard work.
 You should solve as many problems as you can.
 Practice alone can help you here.
 Don’t shy away from hard work!

 - Don’t copy solutions.
 It is important that you try and solve the problems on your own.
 Do not jump to the solution as and when you encounter a problem.
 You will be able to learn only when you practise problems yourself.

 - Abstract algebra is a topic that is anathema for many candidates.
 Most of the candidates leave this topic and many are scared of it.
-Skipping this topic would be a mistake since in the previous years, many questions have been asked from this section.
+Skipping this topic would be a mistake since, in the previous years, many questions have been asked from this section.
 There is no way around it since you cannot afford to skip a chunk of the questions.
 So, all you can do is practice problems on this topic really well.
-Adequate practice will definitely help you understand it better and also improve your ability to solve problems.
+Adequate practise will definitely help you understand it better and also improve your ability to solve problems.

 - Mechanics and Fluid Dynamics is another topic that you have to do.
 A lot of questions are asked in the compulsory part.